johanberntsson/ozmoo/README.md

 ## Status

+Update 2020-03-04: Release 3 is here.
+Many bugfixes.
+Darkmode and splash screen added.
+Support for four new languages.

 Update 2019-06-04: We have created a new release, with several new features, many bugfixes, better docs and other improvements.

 Update 2018-12-27: We now consider Ozmoo ready for production use.
 A few minor features are missing, like output to printer and the ability to save and restore arbitrary parts of memory, and chances are they won't be added.